 Due Date Delays for Victims of Natural Disasters

 The IRS typically grants tax relief to victims of natural disasters.
 This relief includes delaying certain federal due dates for a period of time.
 Taxpayers must reside in or have a business in the federally declared disaster area to qualify for the relief.
-(More information about tax relief for victims of specific disasters is available on the IRS website.)

 Related:

-Rocky has been covering federal and state tax developments for 25 years.
+Rocky has been covering federal and state tax developments for over 25 years.
 During that time, he has provided tax information and guidance to millions of tax professionals and ordinary Americans.
-As Senior Tax Editor for Young and the Invested, Rocky spends most of his time writing and editing online tax content.
+As Senior Tax Editor for Young and the Invested from Jan.
+2023 to Feb.
+2024, Rocky spent most of his time writing and editing online tax content.

-Before coming to Young and the Invested, Rocky was a Senior Tax Editor for Kiplinger, where wrote and edited tax content for Kiplinger.com, Kiplinger’s Retirement Report and The Kiplinger Tax Letter.
+Before working for Young and the Invested, Rocky was a Senior Tax Editor for Kiplinger, where he wrote and edited tax content for Kiplinger.com, Kiplinger’s Retirement Report and The Kiplinger Tax Letter.
 Prior to his time at Kiplinger, Rocky was a Senior Writer/Analyst for Wolters Kluwer Tax & Accounting.
 In that role, he managed a portfolio of print and digital state income tax research products, led the development of various new print and online products, authored white papers and other special publications, coordinated with authors of a state tax treatise, and acted as media contact for the state income tax group (where he was quoted as an expert by USA Today, Forbes, U.S. News & World Report, Reuters, Accounting Today, and other national media outlets).
 Before that, Rocky was an Executive Editor at Kleinrock Publishing, which provided tax research products for tax professionals.
 At Kleinrock, he directed the development, maintenance, and enhancement of all state tax and payroll law publications, including electronic research products, monthly newsletters, and handbooks.

 Rocky has a law degree from the University of Connecticut and a B.A. in History from Salisbury University.